ViSzKe/PythonFO/README.md

 This is a free, open-source virtual first officer for Microsoft Flight Simulator written entirely in Python.
 It uses SpeechRecognition (select API in utils.py) to transcribe commands, and pysimconnect to send data to the simulator.

 *This is a personal project*, so it is obviously very limited compared to paid services.
-You also need to manually install the required packages (pip install requirements.txt) and run the script with your local Python.
+You also need to manually install the required packages (`pip install -r requirements.txt`) and run the script with your local Python.

 ## Requirements: